Billy Ray Cyrus speaks out after ‘cringeworthy’ performance at Trump’s Liberty Ball

 “I don’t hear it?
 Do ya’ll hear it?” he questioned.
 “Is anyone back there?
 Can somebody turn my guitar back on?
 We’re going to sing a bit more.”

-Cyrus then quipped about why his guitar may have been turned off, adding: “Y’all want me to sing more or you just want me to get the hell off the stage?
-I don’t give a damn.”

-However, a crew member finally came onto the stage and fixed the singer’s guitar, before he continued his performance.
+A crew member finally came out and fixed the singer’s guitar, before he continued his performance.

 “When you have technical difficulties you got to just keep going,” he told the audience.
 “Or as President Trump would say, you got to fight!”